1. What are the key features of Python?

 14. What are negative indexes and why are they used?

-The sequences in Python are indexed and it consists of the positive as well as negative numbers.
-The numbers that are positive uses ‘0’ that is uses as first index and ‘1’ as the second index and the process goes on like that.
+Answer: The sequences in Python are indexed and it consists of the positive as well as negative numbers.
+The numbers that are positive uses ‘0’ that is used as the first index and ‘1’ as the second index and the process goes on like that.

 The index for the negative number starts from ‘-1’ that represents the last index in the sequence and ‘-2’ as the penultimate index and the sequence carries forward like the positive number.

 The negative index is used to remove any new-line spaces from the string and allow the string to except the last character that is given as.
 The negative index is also used to show the index to represent the string incorrect order.